36th Infantry Division (United States): Interwar period

 Like the 26th, 27th, 28th, 33rd, 37th, and 38th Divisions, the 36th Division was located all in one state, and therefore could maximize opportunities to train as a complete unit.
-From 1922-35, the 36th Division gradually increased its level of proficiency as its units became more skilled.
+From 1922 to 1935, the 36th Division gradually increased its level of proficiency as its units became more skilled.
 The training was conducted at individual level initially, and up to regimental level for the later camps.
 In 1936, the division and brigade staffs participated in the Third Army command post exercise (CPX) at Camp Bullis.
 The CPX was designed to prepare the staffs for the large-scale maneuvers to be held in 1938.
 The division participated in the Eighth Corps Area concentration of the Third Army maneuvers at Camp Bullis in August 1938.
 During that maneuver, the 36th Division operated as part of the provisional Blue Corps against the 2nd and 45th Divisions of the Brown Corps.
 In January 1940, the 36th Division's commanding general and his staff participated in the 2nd Division's maneuver near Christine, Texas.
 For the final phase of the exercise, the division commander and staff assumed control of the simulated combat actions of the 2nd Division.
-In August 1940, the “Texas Division” again participated in the Third Army maneuvers, this time near the Kisatchie National Forest in Louisiana as part of the provisional VIII Corps.
+In August 1940, the "Texas Division" again participated in the Third Army maneuvers, this time near the Kisatchie National Forest in Louisiana as part of the provisional VIII Corps.